-Materials to support the measure submission process are available in the 2027 Resources section of the Child and Adult Core Sets Review website.
+Materials to support the measure submission process are available in the 2027 Resources section of the Health Home Core Sets Review website.
 The 2027 Call for Measures Materials packet contains the primary resources to support the measure submission process.
-Additional resources that may be useful include the 2025 Core Sets History Table and the 2023 Medicaid and CHIP Beneficiary Profile.
-Resources from prior Core
+Additional resources that may be useful include the 2025 Health Home Core Sets History Table and the December 2024 Conditions Targeted by Medicaid Health Homes resource.
+Prior Core Set Review cycle materials, including Measure Information Sheets and final reports, are also available in the Resources Archive section of the Health Home Core Sets Review website.